hashicorp/vault-guides/identity/vault-agent-k8s-demo/terraform-gcp/README.md

     $ terraform apply -auto-approve
     ```

-1. Now, you should be able to start working with the AKS cluster:
+1. Now, you should be able to start working with the GKE cluster:

     ```shell
     # Connect to your GKE cluster